pulumi/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 `arn:aws:firehose:us-east-1:123456789012:deliverystream/ticketUploadStream`).
 * `lambda` - Delivers JSON-encoded messages. `endpoint` is the ARN of an AWS Lambda function.
 * `sms` - Delivers text messages via SMS. `endpoint` is the phone number of an SMS-enabled device.
-* `sqs` - Delivers JSON-encoded messages. `endpoint` is the ARN of an Amazon SQS queue (e.g., `arn:aws:sqs:us-west-2:123456789012:terraform-queue-too`).
+* `sqs` - Delivers JSON-encoded messages. `endpoint` is the ARN of an Amazon SQS queue (e.g., `arn:aws:sqs:us-west-2:123456789012:sample-queue-too`).

 Partially supported values for `protocol` include:

-~> **NOTE:** If an `aws_sns_topic_subscription` uses a partially-supported protocol and the subscription is not confirmed, either through automatic confirmation or means outside of Terraform (e.g., clicking on a "Confirm Subscription" link in an email), Terraform cannot delete / unsubscribe the subscription.
-Attempting to `destroy` an unconfirmed subscription will remove the `aws_sns_topic_subscription` from Terraform's state but **_will not_** remove the subscription from AWS.
+~> **NOTE:** If an `aws_sns_topic_subscription` uses a partially-supported protocol and the subscription is not confirmed, either through automatic confirmation or means outside of this provider (e.g., clicking on a "Confirm Subscription" link in an email), this provider cannot delete / unsubscribe the subscription.
+Attempting to `destroy` an unconfirmed subscription will remove the `aws_sns_topic_subscription` from this provider's state but **_will not_** remove the subscription from AWS.
 The `pending_confirmation` attribute provides confirmation status.

 * `email` - Delivers messages via SMTP. `endpoint` is an email address.
 * `email-json` - Delivers JSON-encoded messages via SMTP. `endpoint` is an email address.